miikko/Multi-Monitor-Window-Controller/README.md

 The [PyInstaller](https://www.pyinstaller.org/) dependency enables you to generate a single .exe file from the project.
 You can do a bunch more with it aswell and it is highly recommended to read the [manual](https://pyinstaller.readthedocs.io/en/stable/).

-To generate a single .exe file from this project, run the following command while in this project's root: `pyinstaller --onefile --windowed gui/application`
+To generate a single .exe file from this project, run the following command while in this project's root: `pyinstaller --onefile --windowed gui/application.py`

 The generated application.exe file is located in the dist-folder.

 !NOTE: Before running the command, you should change the settings JSON-file paths to be in this projects root folder.

+## TODO

+* Add option to close program from GUI
+* Make GUI clearer